MtnBiker/historical-streets-la/ImplementationNotes.md

 OK, so runs with format (some js not working?)merrors on MBP, but

 `yarn` for he heck of it and another `bundle install` and now it works fine on MBA.
-So can go for fly.io from MBA
+So can go for fly.io from MBA.